 Student Load

 Nine hours per academic semester constitutes a full-time class load, with twelve hours constituting the recommended maximum class load.
-Permission of the advisor, Graduate Program Committee Chair or Department Chair, and Dean of Graduate Studies and Academic Outreach are required to take more than 12 hours.
+Permission of the advisor, Graduate Program Committee Chair or Department Chair, and Dean of Graduate Studies and Academic Innovation are required to take more than 12 hours.
 Approval will not be granted for enrollment in more than 15 graduate hours.

 Registration Requirements for Financial Aid